discordia-space/CEV-Eris/CONTRIBUTING.md

 ```
 ***

-Using colon operator (:) for object property and procs access is generally inadviseable
+Using colon operator (:) for object property and procs access is generally inadvisable.

 ***Good:***
 ```